It is the name given to an inflammation of the veins, usually in the legs. It is almost always a complication of varicose veins.

-As such, in certain circumstances, blood can clot within these varicose veins or hidden varicose veins.
+In certain circumstances, blood can clot within these varicose veins or hidden varicose veins.

 When blood clots within a vein, it is called ” thrombosis .”
-When a thrombosis occurs within a vein, it irritates the wall, setting off a chain of events that results in inflammation of the vein wall and surrounding tissue.
+When thrombosis occurs within a vein, it irritates the wall, setting off a chain of events that results in inflammation of the vein wall and surrounding tissue.

 This inflammation is nature’s way of trying to heal the clot or thrombosis.
-The inflammation increases the local blood supply and brings white blood cells to the area, which in the long term will destroy the clot.
+The inflammation increases the local blood supply and brings white blood cells to the area, which in the long term will destroy the chunk.

 However, recent studies have shown that urgent duplex ultrasound is essential, and as a result, anticoagulant therapy may be necessary to stop deep vein thrombosis (DVT) and pulmonary embolism (PE).

-These are the signs of inflammation, which, in phlebitis, is due to healing and not infection.
+These are the signs of inflammation, which, in phlebitis, is due to healing and not an infection.
 Therefore, antibiotics will have absolutely no effect on phlebitis.

 Facts about phlebitis

-Phlebitis is commonly misdiagnosed and most importantly, it is often poorly treated.
+Phlebitis is commonly misdiagnosed, and most importantly, it is often poorly treated.